 Most Americans choose to expose their children and teenagers to the Internet and social media at a young age, which can result in a tragic outcome.
 We are all aware of the many dangers lurking on the Internet, one of which is cyberbullying on top of discrimination and harassment that prevail on the Internet, and especially on Twitter, Facebook, and Instagram.

-Sometimes, cyberbullying and harassment becomes so unbearable that people choose to take their own life, while minors and teenagers is the most vulnerable group of people in that regard.
+Sometimes, cyberbullying and harassment becomes so unbearable that people choose to take their own life, while minors and teenagers are the most vulnerable group of people in that regard.
 Contrary to the popular belief, Riverside and California courts make it possible for surviving family members of the deceased who committed suicide due to severe emotional distress caused by cyberbullying to hold cyberbullies liable for the wrongful death.

 This is possible largely thanks to a specific section in California’s wrongful death legislation stating that “outrageous and extreme conduct” of another individual(s) makes him/her/them liable for causing suicide if the deceased suffered severe emotional distress as a result of that conduct.